airslice/czml-writer-wiki/CZML/AlignedAxis.md

 #AlignedAxis

-An aligned axis which can optionally vary over time.
+An aligned axis represented by a unit vector which can optionally vary over time.

 **Extends**: [[InterpolatableProperty]]